audichandra/pdsnd_github/README.md

 ### Project Title
 Replace the Project Title
 Bikesharing

 ### Description
-Describe what your project is about and what it does
+Bike share project is a project that will allow the user to get information of the users within any 3 cities, specified months and specified days.

 ### Files used
 Include the files used